10 Natural Ways to Support Bone Health

 Vitamin D is actually a hormone that we get from milk, mushrooms, and fortified dairy products, as well as the sun.
 Vitamin D helps your body absorb calcium and phosphorus from food, the raw minerals for bone-making.
 In addition, vitamin D is required by the body to support the immune system production of cathelicidins which serve a critical role in our innate immune defense system.

-Vitamin D deficiency is common in those who live in northern climates, the obese, those who use sunscreen heavily, people over the age of 60, and those who have more melanin in their skin than paler people.
+Vitamin D deficiency is common in those who live in northern climates, the obese, those who use sunscreen heavily, people over the age of 60, and those who have more melanin in their skin.

 8. Have Your Hormones Checked